mfaulise/consulting/content/projects/project9.md

 ## Outcome

-We had three weeks to complete this.
-We ended up taking six.
+We had three weeks to complete the migration.
+It took six.
 While we were successful, there were a number of hitches along there way where our automation wasn't as complete as we needed it to be.

 Even with those problems, the owner of Juniper was very happy with the resulting technology stack.
-I trained his engineering in DevOps and with the use of Terraform and AWS and with complete documentation, enabled him to continue developing and maintaining the project on his own.
+I trained his engineer in DevOps, Terraform and AWS.
+With the help of complete documentation, this enabled him to continue developing and maintaining the project on his own.